zoogie/super-skaterhax/README.md

 ## Directions (userland)

-IMPORTANT: Follow these instructions EXACTLY as this exploit is sensitive to any variance.
+IMPORTANT: Follow these instructions EXACTLY as this exploit is sensitive to any variance.<br>

+Here are video directions: https://zoogie.github.io/web/misc_directions/sk3.webm<br>
+QRs and sdmc files needed are here: https://github.com/zoogie/super-skaterhax/releases<br>
+(make sure to place the files as shown from step 0 on your sdmc first!)<br>

+OR -- Follow written directions below.<br>

 0) Make sure the following 3 files are on the sd card root of your 3ds.
 Go to the release page to find these files and download them.
 Open the file go inside the correct region folder of your 3ds to find the below files.
 ```